Search

 Bloom: Open-Source Tool for Behavioral Evaluations

-December 20, 2025 — Anthropic releases Bloom, an open-source framework to automatically generate behavioral evaluations of AI models.
+December 20, 2025 — Anthropic releases Bloom, an open-source framework for automatically generating behavioral evaluations of AI models.

 What is Bloom?

-Bloom allows researchers to specify a behavior and quantify its frequency and severity through automatically generated scenarios.
+Bloom allows researchers to specify a behavior and quantify its frequency and severity across automatically generated scenarios.

 4-Step Pipeline